ggrevera/flutter_viking_student/README.md

 ![example of more sophisticated toString result](./example-tostring-output.png)

 The "colorized" example directly above is challenging.
 It is NOT required.
 It is for extra credit (and my undying respect and admiration) only.

 ---
-### assigment #2: coming soon
+### assignment #2: coming soon